Motus RecruitingMotus RecruitingMotus RecruitingMotus Recruiting

 The Importance of a Thank You Note

-By Motus Recruiting | All Topics, Job Seeker’s Guide | 16 July, 2018
+All Topics, Job Seeker’s Guide | July 16th, 2018

 While sending a thank you note after an interview can feel like a bit of a throw-back, this gesture may be more of a deal breaker than most job-seekers think.
 Hiring managers see the thank you note as a requirement rather than a post-interview formality.
 Sending a thank you note shows that you are considerate, thoughtful, and truly interested in the position you applied for.
 A quick follow up note is not only expected, but it can also be a great tool to create a lasting positive impression on your hiring manager’s mind.
 While striking the right note between genuine and demonstrating your value can be difficult, these simple steps can guarantee you hit the right note every time.